The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 Sunset Beach

 The island's quietest beach.
 Rocky in places, but the snorkeling is excellent with less boat traffic than Sunrise.
 A few small resorts but mostly undeveloped.
-The sunset — watched from a beach bar with a Chang in hand — was the simplest and best version of the Thailand dream.
+The sunset — watched from a beach bar with a Chang in hand — is the simplest and best version of the Thailand dream.

 The Chao Leh Community